- 5 CSR 25-300 License-Exempt Child Care Facilities

 Exemptions are set forth in Missouri Statute, sections 210.201 and 210.211, RSMo.
 Anyone who is caring for six or fewer children, including a maximum of three children under the age of two, at the same physical address is not required to be licensed and does not have to report he/she is providing child care.
 For the purposes of this exemption, children who live in the caregiver’s home and who are eligible for enrollment in public kindergarten, elementary, or high school shall not be considered in the total number of children under the provider's care.

-Other programs such as nursery schools and programs operated under the exclusive control of a religious organization are license-exempt.
-Programs such as these, under the exemptions stated in section 210.211 RSMo, should file a Program Evaluation Questionnaire with the Office of Childhood to obtain an exemption determination.
+Nursery schools and programs operated under the exclusive control of a religious organization are license-exempt under section 210.211, RSMo.
+These programs must file a Program Evaluation Questionnaire (PEQ) with the Office of Childhood to obtain an exemption determination.
 These types of license exemptions require a program to comply with certain child care laws and regulations.